Specialist dental bone grafting and gum grafting in Sydney.

 It may be required to:

-• Lift sinuses in the upper jaw for implant support.
+• Lift sinuses in the upper jaw with a sinus lift for implant support.

 • Rebuild the jaw before dentures.